 My husband doesn’t like gravy.
 Many of you who have been with me a while may remember me mentioning that from time to time.
-Although, after seventeen years of marriage, I’ve learned that he really isn’t as opposed to it as he thinks he is.
+Although, after 17 years of marriage, I’ve learned that he really isn’t as opposed to it as he thinks he is.
 At some point in his life, “gravy” was tasted and terribly disliked and so the term itself always brings a slight flinch to his face.
-As a result, I have learned to use the word “sauce” in it’s place.
+As a result, I have learned to use the word “sauce” in its place.
 A simple vocabulary switch and everyone is happy.

-Add your chops and salt and pepper them to your taste on the top.
+Add your chops and salt and black pepper to your taste on the top.

 I just kinda stand there and talk to the kids during this step so it is hard for me to keep track of time.

 Remove your chops to a plate.

-Now that is browned butter and concentrated chicken broth remaining along with browned bits of pork chop.
+Now that is the browned butter and concentrated chicken broth remaining, along with browned bits of pork chop.
 Lots of flavor going on here!